R3D2/kirby3-simple-newsletter/README.md

 # Kirby 3 Simple Newsletter 💌

 a Toolkit for creating and sending minimal, GDPR-compliant newsletters via the Kirby panel.
+⚠ Unfinished and untested! – I started work on this in order to use for a client project based on the groundwork by https://github.com/R3D2/kirby3-newsletter.
+Unfortunately, the project was unexpectedly cancelled and I'm still waiting for the right moment to continue work on this ~ b

 ## Features
 - send minimal HTML newsletters using markdown and KirbyText